 - ↑ Improve subsequent performance utilising the effects of post-activation potentiation.

-Therefore, the content of the potentiation/performance phase will see high-intensity drills which are highly-specific to the sport.
-For example, the potentiation phase of a sprint session may include sprint-specific drills such 5-10m accelerations, rolling 30-40m sprints, plyometrics and so on.
+Therefore, the content of the potentiation/performance phase will see high-intensity drills that are highly specific to the sport.
+For example, the potentiation phase of a sprint session may include sprint-specific drills such as 5-10 m accelerations, rolling 30-40m sprints, plyometrics and so on.
 In team-based sports such as football (soccer), this may include the use of plyometrics, reactive agility drills in a chaotic environment, and sprints using various intensities and distances.

 An example of potentiation/performance exercises for a technical rugby session may include:

 - Plyometric exercises (unilateral and bilateral jumps and bounds)